telerik/kendo-vue/docs/getting-started/javascript-options-api.md

 >* [Kendo UI for Vue with TypeScript and the Options API](slug:getting_started_typescript_options_api)

-> Historically, all Kendo UI for Vue Native components support both **Vue 2** and **Vue 3**, however, Vue 2 is currently in its end-of-support phase till Nov 2024.
-After our last major release for 2024, Vue 2 will no longer be supported in the new versions of the Kendo UI for Vue components.
-Please check our [Vue 2 End of Support article](https://www.telerik.com/kendo-vue-ui/components/vue2-deprecation/) for more details.
+> Historically, all Kendo UI for Vue Native components have supported both **Vue 2** and **Vue 3**.
+However, Kendo UI for Vue versions released after **November 2024** will no longer support Vue 2.
+For more information, see [Vue 2 End of Life](https://www.telerik.com/kendo-vue-ui/components/vue2-deprecation/).

 ## Create the Vue Project

 The recommended way to scaffold your Vue project is using [Vite](https://vuejs.org/guide/scaling-up/tooling.html#vite).

 > You can use both NPM and Yarn to create the project and import the Kendo UI for Vue components.
-However, for the purposes of this tutorial, we demonstrate only NPM.
+This tutorial demonstrates only the NPM approach.

 1. Create the Vue project: